bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

   2. Standardness

      a.
-Does the framework make me do weird unidiomatic things
+Does the framework make me do weird things which I see as being unidiomatic
      b.
-Can I obviously reuse code written here outside the framework
+Can I obviously reuse code written here *outside* the framework
      c.
 What’s the source code quality like, would I be happy to debug it

   3. Surroundings